 After you have been accepted into the Beta program, prepare for creating a journey:

-Verify that you can create the number of active audiences you plan to create in your journey.
-In mParticle, visit Audiences > Real-time and click Account Settings to see how many active audiences are available.
+Verify that you can create the number of activated audiences you plan to create in your journey.
+In mParticle, visit Audiences > Real-time to see how many activated audiences are available:

 To create a journey: